 Count - The <count> element contains information about counts.
 For each <count> element the required count-type attribute indicates what kind of count the element represents, and the optional unit attribute indicates the unit of the count (by default: word).
 A list of values for count-type and unit is provided.
-The optional phase-name attribute references the cphase> in which the count was produced.
+The optional phase-name attribute references the phase-name attribute references the phase> in which the count was produced.